Mr Craig Savage

 Bristol Poetry Institute

-As Deputy Director of the Bristol Poetry Institute, along with the Co-Directors, I take a lead on public engagement with poetry.
+As Deputy Director of the Bristol Poetry Institute, along with the Co-Directors, I am involved with engaging different publics with poetry.
 It is the Bristol Poetry Institute’s mission to advance the reading, practice and study of poetry within Bristol’s diverse communities and the South West region.
-In my tenure with the Institute, I have organised a wide-ranging programme of public poetry readings, workshops, talks, lectures, symposia and conferences, featuring leading poets and critics, such as Simon Armitage, Neil Corcoran, Mark Ford, Nick Groom, The Last Poets, Liz Lochhead, Alice Oswald, Claudia Rankine and Roger Robinson.
-We, as an Institute, are actively collaborative and proud to work with, and alongside, local schools and community organisations, like Ujima Radio and St. Mary Redcliffe, as well as other poetry organisations and cultural institutions, such as Lyra Bristol Poetry Festival, the Ledbury Poetry Festival and Bristol Ideas, among others.
+For the Institute, I organise or co-organise a wide-ranging programme of public poetry readings, workshops, talks, lectures, symposia and conferences.
+Previous poets and critics include: Simon Armitage, Neil Corcoran, Natalie Diaz, Mark Ford, Nick Groom, The Last Poets, Liz Lochhead, Alice Oswald, Don Paterson, Claudia Rankine and Roger Robinson and Natalie Diaz.

 Membership of Professional Bodies

-I am a member of the British Association for American Studies.
+I am a member of the British Association for American Studies and the Universities Association for Lifelong Learning.

 Publications